HamiltonMultimedia/hello-world/README.md

 Bound methods isolate data from the rest of the application.
 This mitigates confusion going forward and allows it to process data efficiently.

 So I've decided to dig deeper and go beyond the app designer and basic developer skills and take on an even more responsible task which is learning cloud architectures for apps with data algorithms in HPCs.

+Thus far it's been interesting and fun to apply machine learning algorithms to distributed computing applications.
+Finding the connectors and connecting them with different frameworks has proved a bit challenging.
+Yet it's really exciting when it all finally works.